-The following descriptions are summaries of the material terms of our fourth amended and restated certificate of incorporation, which will become effective immediately prior to the closing of this offering, and our amended and restated bylaws, which became effective upon the effectiveness of the registration statement of which this prospectus forms a part.
+The following descriptions are summaries of the material terms of our fourth amended and restated certificate of incorporation and amended and restated bylaws, which will become effective immediately prior to the closing of this offering.
 The descriptions of the common stock and convertible preferred stock give effect to changes to our capital structure that will occur upon the completion of this offering.
 We refer in this section to our fourth amended and restated certificate of incorporation as our certificate of incorporation, and we refer to our second amended and restated bylaws as our bylaws.